 Among other things, Mike Epstein correctly, and presciently, identified linear hitting as a flawed and illogical approach.
 As he points outs, why do hitting coaches teach their pupils to hit the ball into the ground when ground balls are what pitching coaches want from their pitchers?
 Similarly, he understands that the planting of the front heel generally triggers the swing.
 Also, while other hitting instructors seem to have hundreds of drills that they use and/or recommend, he has just a few key drills that are designed to address the most common problems.

-However, while he got many things right, and while my work has been heavily influenced by his ideas and approach, I don't think Mike Epstein got everything right.
+However, while he got many things right, and while my work has been heavily influenced by his approach, I don't think Mike Epstein got everything right.

-I discuss those concerns in this and a couple of other pieces...
+I discuss my concerns in this and a couple of related pieces...

 My Experience with Mike Epstein's Teachings